linode/docs/docs/guides/platform/manager/service-transfers/index.md

 Service Transfers can take up to 3 hours to complete once accepted.
 Another confirmation email is sent to both the sending and receiving accounts once the transfer has been completed.
 If the transfer fails after being accepted, the sending account must initiate a new Service Transfer to restart it.
 {{< /note >}}

-1. If there are any conditions in place that are blocking the transfer, they appear at the top of the page.
+1. If there are any conditions in place that are blocking the transfer, they are displayed on the Service Transfer page.
 These conditions must be corrected by the sending or receiving account as is applicable before the transfer can be accepted.
 Here is a full list of conditions that must be met for a successful transfer request:

     - Only pending transfers can be accepted.
 A transfer cannot be accepted if it has expired or been cancelled.